-Is it for fish, wildlife, aquatic plants or as a focal point?
+Is your new garden pond for fish, wildlife aquatic plants or as a focal point?

-The combination of water, wildlife and pond plants can make a focal point in your garden.
-Swimming ponds give a more hands on approach to nature, allowing you to join the wildlife in the water habitat you have created.
+- Swimming ponds allow you to join the wildlife in the water habitat you have created.

-Choose a spot with about 6 hours sunshine a day if you want waterlilies and Iris to flower but a pond in part shade from a building can have advantages as the water will remain cooler and the pond will be less likely to have algae bloom.
+- Siting a garden pond in part shade from a building allows the water to remain cooler and the pond will be less likely to have algae bloom.

 - A shaded pond is planted with foliage interest plants - structural shaped foliage and seed heads and some flowering plants.

 Then think about the detail of pond design including your pond size and shape.